 We totally support the right of the National Anthem protesters to peacefully protest as they choose and applaud their self-sacrificing attitude to put their careers on the line for what is a noble cause.
-Additionally, there is no denying the protest has the billionaire owners giving newfound attention to the race and social justice issue in America even if only as a result of how the controversy may be impacting their bottom line.
+Additionally, there is no denying the protest has the billionaire NFL owners giving newfound attention to the race and social justice issue in America even if only as a result of how the controversy may be impacting their bottom line.

 Protests are not like socks.
 One size does not fit all.
 Reaching back to the Tommie Smith and John Carlos protest template, which was a one-time demonstration in a once every four years international event and does not apply to today’s reality.
 The symbolic protest during the Olympic ceremonies was to call world attention on an international stage to the racial discrimination and segregation problems in America at the time.
 That iconic demonstration was fifty years ago when the racial problem was national in scope, and the civil rights movement was at its height.
 Since then, those grievances have been substantially addressed.
 It’s verified by the success of the civil rights movement, integration, the Civil Rights Act of 1964, the Voting Rights Act of 1965 and further evidenced by our subsequent spectacular economic and political advancement individually and collectively.

 This is an example of how conditioning works.
-We’re looking at people who are demonstrating and making ESPY group speeches for news media attention but unable to make the connection that this is where we are lacking and vulnerable.
-Having been subjected to years of thinking our only recourse to opposing injustice is to march and demonstrate for new media attention has folks conditioned to a way of thinking.
+We’re looking at people who are demonstrating and making ESPY group speeches for news media attention, but unable to make the connection that this is where we are lacking and vulnerable.
+Having been subjected to years of thinking our only recourse to oppose injustice is to march and demonstrate for new media attention has folks conditioned to a way of thinking.

 Instead of protesting for news media attention, logic and common sense dictates us having our own national news media operation able to impose accountability where it has never been and put those opposing forces in check.